RealLangdonAlger/IP-Adapter-Gallery/README.md

 - **User-Friendly Upload Interfaces:**

   - **Gallery Entry Upload:** Easily add new IPA reference entries (including the associated Style, Composition, and Both images) to a selected base gallery.
   - **Base Gallery Creation:** Create a new base gallery by simply uploading a base image.
-The new gallery is automatically set up and added to the floating base image selector.
+The new gallery is automatically set up and added to the Toolbox.

 - **Interactive Base Selection & Management:**
-  A floating panel displays a row of base image thumbnails (with an integrated “+” button for adding new bases and a delete option for complete gallery removal) that lets you switch between galleries at a glance.
+  A Toolbox displays a small thumbnail of the selected base image with a cog icon that expands to reveal additional options, including the base selector, full-sized base image (300px wide for easy drag-and-drop), and deletion controls.

 - **Canvas Editing:**
   Activate a canvas overlay on IPA images for quick in-browser edits.
 Adjust brush color and size with intuitive controls to tweak images directly within the gallery view.
 These changes are temporary and perfect for making on-the-fly adjustments.